arlowatts/justdragons/index.md

 ### Statistics

 A character's physical and mental attributes are quantified as statistics.
 A **statistic** is a number that represents a character's capability in a certain area.
-In SimpleDungeon, each character has six statistics:
+Each character has six statistics:

 - **Strength** represents your character's physical strength.
 It helps you hit things, carry things, throw things, and lift things.
 - **Dexterity** is your character's agility.
 A high dexterity score will help your character walk quietly, dodge attacks, and walk on narrow ledges without falling.